tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 ### Some fine print

-Most map projections work with spherical "geodetic" coordinates (aka latitude and longitude, typically represented by phi (ϕ) and lambda (λ) respectively).
+Most map projections work with spherical "geodetic" coordinates, aka latitude and longitude, typically represented by phi (ϕ) and lambda (λ) respectively.
 Many tilesets, including [Nextzen's vector tiles](https://www.nextzen.org/), encode data in this format.
 However, by the time this data gets to Tangram's vertex shader, it's been converted to screenspace coordinates, measured in "Mercator meters."
 These strange units equal standard meters at the equator but represent increasingly smaller distances the further you get from the equator, because Mercator.

 This isn't a problem if you don't mind distorting the projected data directly, as the "wavy" shader above does, but to make it work with other standard projections, you must first "unproject" the data data back to spherical coordinates.